pkjkumar66/Game/README.md

    - Game object with player list, status, result, Symbol options, number of matches, and number of ties in one session
 2. Added test cases for user
    - when game will tie or user will win/loose
-   - when user chooses other than (rock/paper/scissors/quit)
+   - when user chooses correct/incorrect choices among (rock/paper/scissors/quit).

 ### How to play